Learn more

 Or will a Regency Scandal lead the Earl’s family to ruin…?

-‘These vintage Regency romances hover somewhere between Jane Austen and the genre as we know it today.
+A REGENCY SCANDAL is a classic historical saga by Alice Chetwynd Ley: a traditional British romance, set in nineteenth-century England.‘These vintage Regency romances hover somewhere between Jane Austen and the genre as we know it today.
 I really enjoy them.’ - Sonya’s Stuff

 Customers who bought this item also bought